So you need a logo, or a banner, or maybe even something as simple as letterhead or a business card? You need it cheap, and you need it done well.

 If you already have a relationship with a great designer there are a lot of advantages in just working with one provider rather than launching a design contest each time you need a new design.
 Firstly the cost of design contents will add up if you use them for everything.
 And most importantly, a relationship with a great designer will enable them to know what types of design you want, and deliver designs faster than with a totally new designer.
 So it’s a great idea to launch a design contest, then pick a winner and perhaps hire the winner on an hourly basis for any further work.

 Which is better paying hourly or paying per project?
 Either method is okay.
 Generally if you have only a few designs that you need completed, paying on a project basis makes the most sense.
 On the other hand if you need ongoing work over many months and dozens of different designs, paying hourly is a better arrangement as it becomes difficult to calculate accurately how much each project should cost.
-Of course you need a good way to monitor and track the hours worked for the designers (Time Doctor, or Odesk are a couple of options).
+Of course you need a good way to monitor and track the hours worked for the designers (Time Doctor, or Upwork [formerly oDesk] are a couple of options).

 Other ways that you can find designers for hourly or contract work

-Posting jobs and interviewing contractors is free on oDesk.
+Posting jobs and interviewing contractors is free on Upwork.
 The site takes a 10 percent commission from workers’ advertised rates.
 When you post a description of the work you need done publicly, interested designers will send you their cover letters and resumes.
-You also have access to their oDesk portfolios, relevant test results and feedback ratings.
+You also have access to their Upwork portfolios, relevant test results and feedback ratings.
 If you choose to post privately, you can search the database for contractors you’d like to work with and invite them to view your listing.

-In addition to graphic design work, oDesk matches businesses and workers for web and software development, writing, customer service, marketing and other projects.
+In addition to graphic design work, Upwork matches businesses and workers for web and software development, writing, customer service, marketing and other projects.
 You can pay contractors with a credit card – if you plan to spend at least $500 per week, you can apply to pay with checks.

 Types of design work to outsource